 BYFA's theme is B Seen B Heard.
 In the fall 2018 workshop B Seen B Heard: Group Action Photography, BYFA fellows collected portraits of Baltimoreans of all ages and neighborhoods, and asked them to share their thoughts on any Baltimore subject that compelled them: politics, music, religion, art, work, play, inspirations and aspirations.
 This website celebrates the community the fellows discovered.

-New participants are welcome on the website, though portraits can no longer be added for the public pasting.
+New participants are welcome on the website, though portraits can no longer be added to the outdoor mural.

 If you’d like to be part of this group action and share your message with the world,